 \subsection{Analytical steps}

 The steps for the analysis for the PISA 2022 data are displayed in Figure \ref{figure1}.
-First —and after carefully processing the PISA data and generating each dataset for the dependent variables— the dataset is divided into a trained dataset (80\%) and a test dataset (20\%).
-This split, coupled with the stratified $K$-fold (number of folds = 5) cross-validation, ensures that each fold retains proportionality for $y$ educational outcomes and covariates avoiding skewed results.
-Second, using the train dataset, I run the hyperparameters search fitting different configurations for the five ML classification models, and obtaining their best ones based on the six evaluation metrics.
-This yields the stacking model based on the train sample.
-Third, I re-estimate the chosen models excluding a model if it is weight during stacking is equal to zero (interaction 2 in Figure \ref{figure1}) obtaining the SHAP values.
-Fourth, the final stacked train data model SHAP estimation is then applied to the test data leading to main features covariates selection globally.
-In the final step, I produce a local version of SHAP values by examining the profile of leading explanatory variables (covariates$/$features) for students at the extremes of the distribution of the aggregated SHAP values, i.e., $\sum_{j=1}^{J}\phi^{(i)}_{j}$ equal to the minimum and maximum across all $i$ samples (observations).
+First\textendash and after carefully processing the PISA data and generating a dataset for each dependent variable\textendash the dataset is divided into a trained dataset (80\%) and a test dataset (20\%).
+This split, coupled with the stratified $K$-fold (number of folds = 5) cross-validation, ensures that each fold retains proportionality values for $y$ educational outcomes and covariates avoiding skewed results.
+Second, using the train dataset, we run the hyperparameters search fitting different configurations for the five ML classification models, and we obtain their best model specifications based on evaluation metrics.
+This yields the stacking model for the train sample.
+Third, we re-estimate the chosen models excluding a model if its weight during stacking is equal to zero (interaction 2 in Figure \ref{figure1}) obtaining SHAP values.
+Fourth, the final stacked train data model SHAP estimation is then applied to the test data leading to main features covariates selection at a global level.
+In the final step, we produce a local version of SHAP values by examining the profile of leading explanatory variables (covariates$/$features) for students at the extremes of the distribution of the aggregated SHAP values (i.e., $\sum_{j=1}^{J}\phi^{(i)}_{j}$ equal to the minimum and maximum across all $i$ samples or observations).